ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 * Administrator: entity responsible to create, configure and delete OSCORE groups at a Group Manager.

 * Group name: stable and invariant name of an OSCORE group.
-The group name MUST be unique under the same Group Manager, and MUST include only characters that are valid for a URI path segment, namely unreserved and pct-encoded characters {{RFC3986}}.
+The group name MUST be unique under the same Group Manager, and MUST include only characters that are valid for a URI path segment.

 * Group-collection resource: a single-instance resource hosted by the Group Manager.
 An Administrator accesses a group-collection resource to create a new OSCORE group, or to retrieve the list of existing OSCORE groups, under that Group Manager.
 As an example, this document uses /manage as the url-path of the group-collection resource; implementations are not required to use this name, and can define their own instead.